CRAVITY on releasing their first studio album: "It still doesn't feel real"

-K-pop boy group CRAVITY have revealed their thoughts and creation processes behind their recently-released studio album, ‘The Awakening: Written In The Stars’.
+K-pop boy group CRAVITY have revealed their thoughts and creative process behind their recently-released studio album, ‘The Awakening: Written In The Stars’.

 - READ MORE: CRAVITY – ‘The Awakening: Written In The Stars’ review: embracing adolescent ideals on the journey ahead